-In the process of developing a wind instrument, the maker is mostly interesting in the tuning, the timbre and the ease of play of the instrument.
+In the process of developing a wind instrument, the maker is mostly interested in the tuning, the timbre and the ease of play of the instrument.
 These characteristics can be predicted, at least partially, by the measurement or the computing of the input impedance.
 So, what is this?

 The input impedance, usually written Z, is the ratio between the acoustic pressure P and the acoustic volume flow U:

 What's interesting with the input impedance is that it is an objective descriptor of the instrument behaviour.
 Indeed, it can be measured, or calculated, for the musical instruments without any player.
 Z usually varies strongly when the frequency changes, so it is a spectrum.
-Actually The input impedance shows the acoustic response of the instrument for the whole range of possible frequencies.
+Actually the input impedance shows the acoustic response of the instrument for the whole range of possible frequencies.
 The impedance gives information about how the instrument will react to an excitation.

 By measuring it at the entrance of the instrument, the input impedance will enlight us about the way the player's lips (for the trumpet for example), reed (in clarinet or saxophone) or the air jet (in the flute) from the mouth will interact with the instrument itself.
 We can thus learn a lot about the acoustic performance of the instrument, independently of who might play it, and thanks to the input impedance, it is possible to compare subtle differences between instruments.
 Measuring the input impedance of 4 different Yamaha saxophones of the same model, I realized that the repeatability of their production line was impressive, but that's another story...

 So how can we measure it?
 There are a lot of different methods that are all described in that article but it's long and complex...